-PIROBLOC is one of the pioneers in the manufacture of thermal fluid heaters.
+PIROBLOC is one of the pioneers in the manufacture of thermal oil boilers.
 Extensive knowledge of this technology and our belief in innovation have enabled us to develop our own design, which takes all the important technical parameters into consideration, as well as offering a vertical arrangement which is a perfectly valid alternative to the conventional horizontal configurations on the market.

 SIMULATIONS BEFORE INSTALLATION OF THE BOILER

 In the design of a thermal fluid heater, hydraulic and thermodynamic simulations of it are important, under certain conditions previously provided by the customer.
 To ensure that we satisfy every customer’s needs, we carry out the correct calculations of chimneys in relation to the combustion chamber and dimensioning of the boiler system tubing, as well as thorough calculations for the pressurised body and its curvature.

 Furthermore, proper thermal insulation of the boiler body will prevent heat losses and make the whole system more efficient, as well as saving fuel.